estib/site_string_count/readme.txt

 searching.

 Before running, be sure to change the directory for both the final results csv and for the draft csv to what you want them to be.
-These are found on lines 114 and 80, respectively.
+You can update these on line 28.

 TODO: